abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

-WIP

 # How do we guard our logins and manage access to project data and 1pw?

 ## The basic rules and culture:
 **1. We educate ourselves to be our own gate keeper**
   - When asking permission to grand access to fx.
 Heroku or 1pw vaults, ALSO ask to be removed after a reasonable time finishing the task.
-  - Only have access to the data and Vaults that you are actively working on
+  - Only have access to the data and vaults that you are actively working on
-  - Ask to eliminate access when you can enter data/Vaults of projects you are not working on.
+  - Ask to eliminate access when you can enter data/vaults of projects you are not working on.

 **2. People granding access are Hari, Angelle and PM**